Skip to main content

 1. Enable macros if required.

 2. Click the Generate SQL script button.
-Template will generate a script file named dataedo_table_import_[datetime].sql in your documents folder.
+The template will generate a script file named dataedo_table_import_[datetime].sql in your documents folder.

 3. Connect to your SQL Server repository database as a user with dbo permissions (e.g. the user that created the repository).